 Let $\Gamma_0=\langle f,g\rangle$ be a discrete subgroup of $\PSL(2,\C)$.
 There is a natural way to associate to $\Gamma_0$ a generalized triangle group $\Gamma$ which is equal to $\Gamma_0$ or contains it as a subgroup of index $2$.
-It follows that such properties as discreteness, arithmeticity and others of two-generator subgroups of $\PSL(2,\C)$ can be studied using the generalized triangle groups.
+The latter is controlled by the first homology group of $\Gamma$ having rank $2$ or $3$, and it can be seen that both cases are possible.
+It follows that such properties as discreteness and arithmeticity of two-generator subgroups of $\PSL(2,\C)$ can be studied using the generalized triangle groups.

-The group $\Gamma$ is constructed as follows (see \cite{Gilm}): If neither $f$ nor $g$ are parabolic then let $N$ be a common perpendicular to the axes of $f$ and $g$.
-In case of parabolic generator corresponding end of the line $N$ is the fixed point of the parabolic.
-Obviously, this construction uniquely defines line $N$ for any Kleinian group $\Gamma_0=\langle f,g\rangle$.
+The group $\Gamma$ is constructed as follows (cf. \cite{Gilm}): If neither $f$ nor $g$ are parabolic then let $N$ be a common perpendicular to the axes of $f$ and $g$.
+In the case of a parabolic generator, the corresponding end of the line $N$ is the fixed point of the parabolic.
+Clearly, this construction uniquely determines the line $N$ for any two-generator Kleinian group $\Gamma_0=\langle f,g\rangle$.
 Let $c$ be the half-turn about $N$.
-Then there exist such half-turns $a$ and $b$ that $f=ac$ and $g=cb$ (\cite{Fen}, p.~47).
-So we obtain group $\Gamma=\langle a,b,c\rangle$ which contains $\Gamma_0$ as a subgroup of index at most $2$.
+Then there exist such half-turns $a$ and $b$ that $f=ac$ and $g=cb$ (by \cite[p.~47]{Fen}).
+Therefore, we obtain a group $\Gamma=\langle a,b,c\rangle$ which contains $\Gamma_0$ as a subgroup of index at most $2$.